Don't overlook these!

 The IRS requires taxpayers to figure income on the basis of a tax year.
 A tax year generally covers a period of twelve consecutive months.

-There are two types of tax years:
+There are two kinds of tax years:

 You must use a calendar year if:

 A required tax year is a tax year that is required under the Internal Revenue Code and income tax regulations.
+Partnerships, S corporations, and personal service corporations (PSC) must use a required tax year.

 If an entity receives IRS approval to use another permitted year or if it makes an election under Section 444, then it does not have to use the required tax year.